pulumi/actions/README.md

 - `target-dependents` - (optional) Allows updating of dependent targets discovered but not specified in target.
-- `upsert` - (optiona) Allows the creation of the specified stack if it currently doesn't exist.
+- `upsert` - (optional) Allows the creation of the specified stack if it currently doesn't exist.
   **PLEASE NOTE:** This will create a Pulumi.<stack-name>.yaml file that you will need to add back to source control as part of the action if you wish to